 Other Jobs You May be Interested In

-Those interested in being a Correctional Officer Supervisor may also be interested in:
+Those thinking about becoming a Correctional Officer Supervisor might also be interested in the following careers:

 - Umpires, Referees, and Other Sports Officials